Skip to main content

 Match Highlighting

 MiniSearch returns a match object per result that maps fields to the terms that matched.
-We extract these into a simpler structure and use them for highlighting:
+I extract these into a simpler structure and use them for highlighting:

 function searchWithHighlights(